-(c)(1) The liquidator shall make recommendations to the Court under section 7082 of this title, for the allowance of an insured's claim under subsection (b) of this section after consideration of the probable outcome of any pending action against the insured on which the claim is based, the probable damages recoverable in the action and the probable costs and expenses of defense.
-After allowance by the Court, the liquidator shall withhold any dividends payable on the claim, pending the outcome of litigation and negotiation with the insured.
-Whenever it seems appropriate, he or she shall reconsider the claim on the basis of additional information and amend his or her recommendations to the Court.
+(c)(1) The liquidator shall make recommendations to the court under section 7082 of this title, for the allowance of an insured’s claim under subsection (b) of this section after consideration of the probable outcome of any pending action against the insured on which the claim is based, the probable damages recoverable in the action, and the probable costs and expenses of defense.
+After allowance by the court, the liquidator shall withhold any dividends payable on the claim, pending the outcome of litigation and negotiation with the insured.
+Whenever it seems appropriate, he or she shall reconsider the claim on the basis of additional information and amend his or her recommendations to the court.
 The insured shall be afforded the same notice and opportunity to be heard on all changes in the recommendation as in its initial determination.
-The Court may amend its allowance as it thinks appropriate.
+The court may amend its allowance as it thinks appropriate.
 As claims against the insured are settled or barred, the insured shall be paid from the amount withheld the same percentage dividend as was paid on other claims of like property, based on the lesser of:

 (A) the amount actually recovered from the insured by action or paid by agreement plus the reasonable costs and expense of defense; or

-(B) the amount allowed on the claims by the Court.
+(B) the amount allowed on the claims by the court.

 (2) After all claims are settled or barred, any sum remaining from the amount withheld shall revert to the undistributed assets of the insurer.
 Delay in final payment under this subsection shall not be a reason for unreasonable delay of final distribution and discharge of the liquidator.

 (d) If several claims founded upon one policy are filed, whether by third parties or as claims by the insured under this section, and the aggregate allowed amount of the claims to which the same limit of liability in the policy is applicable exceeds that limit, each claim as allowed shall be reduced in the same proportion so that the total equals the policy limit.
 Claims by the insured shall be evaluated as under subsection (c) of this section.
-If any insured's claim is subsequently reduced under subsection (c) of this section, the amount thus freed shall be apportioned ratably among the claims which have been reduced under this subsection.
+If any insured’s claim is subsequently reduced under subsection (c) of this section, the amount thus freed shall be apportioned ratably among the claims that have been reduced under this subsection.